cloudcreativity/laravel-json-api/docs/routing-and-middleware.md

 });
 ```

-If every route in your application is a JSON API endpoint, then you can set the `C::IS_GLOBAL` option to `true`.
-This
+If every route in your application is a JSON API route, you can install the middleware on your HTTP Kernel.

-will install the same piece of middleware on the HTTP Kernel, so that it is invoked for every request.
+> The `json-api` middleware cannot be used as controller middleware because it needs to do its work before
+a JSON API request object is created.
+Normally your controller will have the JSON API request object injected
+into its constructor.
+(Refer to the chapter on controllers.)

 ## Defining Endpoints